ccallawa/alyvix_server_doc/session_management.rst

 .. _session_management_session_description:

-To update the values for these settings, go to the endpoint above, enter the new value in the appropriate field, and press the "Set" button.
+To update the values for these settings, go to the endpoint above, enter the new value in the appropriate field, and press the :guilabel:`Set` button.

 The endpoint above also contains the settings for individual sessions: